samantha-monad-ai/samantha-memelord-ai/README.md

 ---

-## What is Samantha?
+## What is Samantha AI?

-Samantha is not a generic chatbot.
+Samantha AI is not a generic chatbot.

 She is:
 - A cultural memory AI